Drupal vs WordPress vs Joomla: What is the best CMS to power a digital business?

 Once your visitors start using your site or application, you will find that some of the functionality can be improved.
 When the business takes off, you will want to scale it and ensure the digital presence can handle the expected growth.
 And there will be updates for security reasons or to stay in line with improvements in the underlying CMS.
 Whatever the reason, you will continue to rely on external (or internal) experts to ensure your digital business keeps flourishing.

-The cost of continued maintenance will be, in part, dependent on the cost of an expert.
+The cost of continued maintenance will be, in large part, dependent on the cost of an expert.
 This works in WordPress’s favour again.

 The other major factor to affect the cost of maintenance is the upgrade mechanism used by the CMS providers.
 All three provide regular upgrades of their platform.
 WordPress tends to provide gradual enhancements that offer backward compatibility and don’t create the need for significant investments to move the current state of your application to the new version of the CMS.